-There is no shortage of evidence that ‘organised crime’ has rapidly adapted to Covid-19 conditions.
-While some journalists have looked at how illicit trades are affected by the pandemic, think thanks and scholars have investigated new opportunities for organised crime, ranging from cyber-fraud to the changing markets for illegal drugs.
+There is no shortage of evidence that ‘organised crime’ has rapidly adapted to covid-19 conditions.
+While some journalists have looked at how illicit trade has been affected by the pandemic, think thanks and scholars have investigated new opportunities for organised crime, ranging from cyber-fraud to the changing market for illegal drugs.
 Others still have focused on changing patterns of social control as enforced by gangs and the mix between serious and complex crimes, like healthcare fraud and corruption.

-News, podcasts and op-ed all ask the same flawed question: how is ‘organised crime’ profiting from the Covid-19 crisis?
+News outlets, podcasts and op-eds are all asking the same flawed question: how is ‘organised crime’ profiting from the covid-19 crisis?

 Organised crime structures